tinyao/hangman-strikingly/README.md

 # Hangman Android - Strikingly Interview Test

 ## Introduction
-This is a Android Client for the Strinkingly Hangman Interview Test.
+This is an Android Client for the Strinkingly Hangman Interview Test.

 ## Implementation